Cyclic Higgs bundles and minimal surfaces in pseudo-hyperbolic spaces: Introduction

 \begin{thmx}[Theorem \ref{thm_main1}] Fix $g\geq2$ and $n\geq3$.
 Given $1\leq d\leq (2g-2)n$, consider the natural mapping-class-group-equivariant smooth map

-where $\ca H_k$ is the Hodge bundle on the Teichm\"uler space $\ca T_g$ formed by holomorphic $k$-differentials on genus $g$ Riemann surfaces, $\ca F_{d}$ is a specific fiber bundle over $\ca T_g$ (see \S \ref{subsec_collier}), and ``$\oplus$'' takes the direct sum of fiber bundles.
-Then $\Psi$ restricts to an immersion on $\ca F_{d}$. \end{thmx} \begin{remark} For simplicity, we only treat in this paper the case $d>0$, as $\Psi$ is a smooth map between smooth manifolds in this case.
+assigning to each point of the domain fiber bundle the holonomy of the cyclic $\SO_0(n,n+1)$-Higgs bundle constructed from that point (see \S \ref{subsec_collier}).
+Then $\Psi$ restricts to an immersion on the subbundle $\ca F_{d}$. \end{thmx} \begin{remark} For simplicity, we only treat in this paper the case $d>0$, as $\Psi$ is a smooth map between smooth manifolds in this case.
 When $d=0$, the domain is more complicated and has both orbifold and non-orbifold singularities (see \cite{alessandrini-collier,collier}), but Theorem \ref{thm_intro3} and its proof still hold on the smooth locus. \end{remark} The following cases of Theorem \ref{thm_intro3} are already known: \begin{itemize} \item The $d=(2g-2)n$ case is the original theorem of Labourie \cite{labourie_cyclic}.
 In this case, $\ca X_d$ is just the Hitchin component $\ca{X}_\Hitchin(\SO_0(n,n+1))$ and $\ca F_d=\ca H_{2n}$ is the cyclic locus of the Hitchin base. \item When $n=2$, Theorem \ref{thm_intro3} still holds by virtue of the maximality (or the global uniqueness result \cite[Thm.\ 3.13]{collier-tholozan-toulisse}), but the statement and proof are already contained in \cite{alessandrini-collier,collier_dedicata,collier-tholozan-toulisse}.
-In this case, the domain of $\Psi$ is $\ca{F}_d$ alone, and by an argument of Labourie, we can use a differential-topological result \cite[Thm.\ 8.1.1]{labourie_cyclic} to infer that $\Psi$ is a diffeomorphism. \item The first case above with $n=3$ is special: in this case, $\Psi$ sends $\ca{F}_{d}$ into the Hitchin component $\ca{X}_\Hitchin(G_2')$ of the exceptional group $G_2'$ (see below), which is contained in $\ca{X}_\Hitchin(\SO_0(3,4))$.
+In this case, the domain of $\Psi$ is $\ca{F}_d$ alone, and by an argument of Labourie, we can use a differential-topological result \cite[Thm.\ 8.1.1]{labourie_cyclic}, in combination with the relation between $\Psi$ and the energy functional \cite{labourie_cross}, to infer that $\Psi$ is a diffeomorphism. \item The first case above with $n=3$ is special: in this case, $\Psi$ sends $\ca{F}_{d}$ into the Hitchin component $\ca{X}_\Hitchin(G_2')$ of the exceptional group $G_2'$ (see below), which is contained in $\ca{X}_\Hitchin(\SO_0(3,4))$.
 The same argument as the last case shows that $\Psi$ is a diffeomorphism from $\ca{F}_d$ to $\ca{X}_\Hitchin(G_2')$. \end{itemize} The diffeomorphisms in the latter two cases prove Labourie's conjecture for the rank $2$ groups $\SO_0(2,3)$ and $G_2'$, while it remains elusive whether $\Psi$ is a diffeomorphism in general.
 Our final result is about the nature of the A-surfaces occurring in the last case.